Fiorentini

-In 1956 Count Giuseppe Fiorentini bought a second castle after the San Gallo castle in Nettuno, from prince Barberini, the farm estate and castle of San fabiano.
+In 1956 Count (a nobility title received from the Republic of San Marino) Giuseppe Fiorentini, son (and heir with his sister Anna Maria) of Filippo and his wife [in 1915] Paola Blasetti, bought a second castle after the San Gallo castle in Nettuno, from Prince Barberini, the farm estate and castle of San Fabiano.
 A hunting resort, San Fabiano was useful for its public relations, where he invited many of his clients, such as the Russian Ambassador Rijov, and Mac Cormick of International Harvester.
 In fact the Company was designing and manufacturing cranes, excavators and crushing plants and represented for Italy the industrial line of H.I.

-But in the sixties, things started to decline economically.